The Cherokee Cave & Museum of Natural History Chatillon-DeMenil Mansion Timeline 1945-1961

-The cave system known today as the Cherokee Cave was formed at least a million years ago when slightly acidic rain water made its way into small cracks and fissures in the limestone bedrock.
+The cave system known today as the Cherokee Cave is a natural limestone cave that was formed over a million years ago when slightly acidic rain water made its way into small cracks and fissures in the limestone bedrock.
 Over time, as the acid began to eat away at the limestone, larger channels were created, admitting more water and accelerating the formation of the cave.
 Geological features created in this manner are referred to as Karst Topography.

 When the cave was first used by St. Louis Brewers in the 1840’s a great deal of it was filled with clay and other sediment that had been washed into it over the centuries.
 A small open portion of the cave was located under what is now the corner of Broadway and Cherokee Street.
 There is evidence that this small cave under the DeMenil property was leased by a brewery to produce a beer called Minnehaha, although production seems to have ceased by 1867.